glburman/ListPagerRazorLibrary/README.md

 Whether you use the library's CSS files or override them, you can also include your own files as normal, to override specific selector definitions.

-Note that the library uses Bootstrap .scss files, along with its own .scss, to transpile SASS into CSS, which means that you do not need to include the bootstrap's library CSS files in your pages, unless you have broader need of them.
+Note that the library uses select Bootstrap .scss files/code along with its own .scss, transpiled to CSS.
+As a result you do not need to include the bootstrap's library CSS files in your pages, unless you have broader need of them.

 ## CSS Classes